Évreux-Fauville Air Base: Origins

 The origins of Évreux Air Base go back to the 1920s, when a civil aerodrome was built to accommodate sport flying.
 In the 1930s concrete runways were constructed along with several hangars.
-During the Phony War period of 1939/40, the French Air Force maintained Dewoitine D.510 fighters and Potez 630 bombers.
+During the Phoney War period of 1939/40, the French Air Force maintained Dewoitine D.510 fighters and Potez 630 bombers.
 In addition, American built Curtiss P-36 Hawk, Martin Maryland and Douglas DB-7 light bombers provided by President Roosevelt's "Cash and carry" program were stationed at Évreux.

 With the fall of France, the Luftwaffe took up residence at Évreux, flying Messerschmitt Bf 109 and Junkers Ju 88 aircraft during the Battle of Britain.
 During the war, the Germans improved the runways and other facilities.
 Later, they stationed Focke-Wulf Fw 190 fighters on the base. Évreux was heavily bombed and attacked by Allied fighters and bombers, especially those of the USAAF Eighth and Ninth Air Forces.
 By July 1944, within a month of the Normandy invasion of 6 June, the runways and taxiways were useless, pockmarked with bomb craters and debris.

 With the liberation of France, the Royal Air Force used Évreux Air Base until May 1945.
 After the war, the base was left mostly unused, with the exception of a small aero club.

 With the outbreak of the Cold War in the late 1940s, with the Berlin Airlift and the ongoing threat from the Soviet Union to Western Europe, negotiations began in November 1950 between NATO and the United States to establish air bases and station combat wings in France to meet European defense needs.